 District-Council-Members.png

-Council continues to push back against provincial appointment of Muskoka Chair
+Council continues to push back against provincial appointment of Muskoka chair

 Words such as “erosion of democracy,” “bullying,” and “disrespect” were heard from frustrated District of Muskoka Councillors at a special council meeting held on June 3, 2026.

-The meeting was chaired in the absence of District Chair Jeff Lehman by Deputy Chair Terry Glover, who described the issue at hand as one of the most consequential this council will face and one that will impact the District and all of Muskoka’s municipalities for years to come.
+The meeting was chaired in the absence of District Chair Jeff Lehman by District of Muskoka Deputy Chair Terry Glover, who described the issue at hand as one of the most consequential this council will face and one that will impact the District and all of Muskoka’s municipalities for years to come.

 For about two hours, councillors debated how forceful they should be in trying to hit home their discontent with the Ontario provincial government’s plan to appoint the District chair, rather than have the person elected by District councillors.